-(4) The Group has acquired all of the economic benefits of Rawabi Vallianz Offshore Services Company Limited ("RVOS") and Rawabi Vallianz International Company Limited ("RVIC") with effect from 1 January 2014 and 1 October 2019 respectively.
-Accordingly, the Group has consolidated the results of RVOS and RVIC.
+(4) The Group has acquired all of the economic benefits of Rawabi Vallianz International Company Limited ("RVIC") with effect from 1 October 2019.
+Accordingly, the Group has consolidated the results of RVIC.
 There is no profit or loss allocated to non-controlling shareholders.
 The non-controlling interests remain at the same amount as at the date of acquisition.